Henry Jervey: Military career

 Three years after graduating from USMA, Jervey graduated from the Army Engineering School of Application.
-Following that, he worked in various civil engineering roles with the US Army Corps of Engineers, improving the Mississippi River from 1898 to 1899, and managing rivers and harbors on the west coast of Florida from 1899 to 1900.
+Following that, he worked in various civil engineering roles with the U.S. Army Corps of Engineers, improving the Mississippi River from 1898 to 1899, and managing rivers and harbors on the west coast of Florida from 1899 to 1900.
 From 1901 to 1903, Jervey served in the Philippines during the Philippine–American War in an undocumented capacity.
-Afterwards, he was an instructor at USMA from 1903 to 1905.
+Afterwards, he was an instructor at USMA from 1903 to 1905 and was promoted to major in October 1905.
 Jervey returned to engineering work in 1905, managing rivers, harbors, and defenses of the Mobile District.
-In 1910 he was assigned to river duty in Cincinnati.
-He returned to instruction in 1915, serving as an instructor at the Army War College.
+In 1910, he was assigned to river duty in Cincinnati.
+In February 1912, Jervey was promoted to lieutenant colonel.
+He returned to instruction in 1915, serving as a student, instructor and director at the Army War College until 1917.
+Jervey graduated from the War College in 1916.

-In 1917, after the American entry into World War I, he was promoted to brigadier general and assigned to the 66th Field Artillery Brigade, a unit in the 41st Division.
-Shortly after, he assumed command of the entire division from September 20, 1917 to January 8, 1918.
-Following that, he did a brief stint as the commandant of the U.S. Army Engineer School (the former Army Engineering School of Application).
-In February 1918, he was moved to the War Department General Staff, where he was made director of operations (G-3).
+In May 1917, after the American entry into World War I, Jervey was promoted to colonel and given command of the 6th Regiment of Engineers and the Engineer Officers' Training Camp at American University and Washington Barracks.
+In August 1917, he was promoted to brigadier general and assigned to the 66th Field Artillery Brigade, a unit in the 41st Division.
+Shortly after, Jervey became acting commander of the entire division from September 19, 1917, to December 12, 1917.
+In December 1917, he was moved to the War Department General Staff, where he was made director of operations (G-3) in February 1918.
 This led to his promotion to major general in October 1918.
 He was decorated with the Army Distinguished Service Medal for his service as director of operations.
 The citation for the medal reads:

 Following the end of the war in November 1918, he was reverted to his previous rank of brigadier general and assumed command of the 11th Field Artillery Brigade in Hawaii.
 Jervey retired from the army on April 10, 1922.

 During his service, he wrote one book, Warfare of the Future, which was published in 1917, prior to the U.S. entry into World War I and his promotion to brigadier general.
 In it, he states that the US would not be likely to send expeditionary forces to another country if drawn into a conflict with a "first-rate" power, a prediction that would be proven false only a few months later.

-Jervey's major general rank was restored by an Act of Congress in 1930.
+Jervey's major general rank was restored by an Act of Congress in June 1930.